Virtual machines names appear as ds:///vmfs/volumes/datastore/vm_name

 Cause

-• Communication problems between ESXi hosts and array
+• Communication issues between the ESXi host and the storage array

 Resolution

-1. Ensure the datastores with the VM's files is accessible to the vCenter Server in the vSphere Client.
+1. Ensure the datastores with the VM's files is accessible to the vCenter Server.

 2. Ensure the datastores with the VM's files is accessible in the ESXi host client.